By David Joel Miller

 Learning to turn the volume up and down on emotions is a skill called emotional regulation.
 Being able to feel the necessary level of feelings when you need them can make your life a whole lot better.

-Now what about anxiety?
+Now what about reducing anxiety?

 Words for your scale might include: nervousness, worry, concern, unease, apprehension, disquiet, fretful, angst, fear, terror, dread, horror, distress, panic, alarm, trepidation and so on.